mattermost/mattermost-handbook/operations/people/README.md

 description: >-
   Welcome to the Mattermost People Team Handbook Page.
 This page is being updated and actively worked on.
-If you have any question that you don't see references here, see PeopleOps on Mattermost.
+If you have any question that you don't see answered here, see PeopleOps on Mattermost.
 ---

 # PeopleOps